Camp4Kids Important Information For parents to know.

 But it's not just about keeping children safe, it's also about helping children grow and making sure they get the most out of their camping experience.
 We pride ourselves on our staff's ability to work with children of all ages and backgrounds.

 Final deadline for all payments and paperwork is always July 1st , as it takes us several weeks to process all the necessary paperwork to allow your child to come to camp.
 If we do not receive all required documentation and payment by this date, we will assume your child is not coming to camp.
 Neither Paperwork nor Payment will not be accepted the last week before camp.

 All medical forms must be turned in by July 15th.
 This includes a complete physical by a licensed doctor and copies of immunization records.

 Parents' Night always the Monday before camp starts.
 It begins at 7:00 PM and we hope to have you out by 8:30 PM.
 (Parents Night is for 1st time campers’ parents although all parents are welcome to attend).
 Please check our Facebook Event page for additional details.

 Since camp is only a week-long experience, we strive to create and maintain a camp community and mindset.
 Therefore, parents are strongly discouraged from visiting their children at Camp or during the camp week as our experience shows that if a child is visited at camp they often have a difficult time saying goodbye to their family again and homesickness can take hold causing them to ask to leave camp with their family.
 Please do not come to visit your child unless you intend on taking them home.
 Also, please do not call camp just to talk with your child, the camp phone is for emergency, not home sick parents.

-Remember: your child will be away from home for seven days.
+Remember: your child will be away from home for six days.
 We encourage you to send your child some mail during this week: it’ll make their day!
 Please send as many letters as you wish but only 1 care package.

 Here’s how to do it: